 All parents of the world have something in common – worrying for their children.
 It starts even before our children are born and it never ends.
 We all think that we’ll stop worrying as soon as our children grow up, finish school, get a good job, get married, have children of their own, etc. However, worrying never actually stops, which is normal when done in moderation.
 Of course, big changes and events require more worrying and one of these situations definitely is going to college.
 It is a time of great change both for children and parents.
 The whole relationship dynamic changes, as usually the child leaves home and starts living on their own in another city.
 At this point, the parent starts having much less control and surveillance over their child and needs to rely on hope that they raised their kid right.
-In that respect, let’s see some of the main college concerns of parents in Australia and how to cope.
+In that respect, let’s see some of the main college concerns of parents and how to cope.

 Parting words and attitude

 Where you leave things before sending your child into the world is very important.
 Whether it’s laying some wisdom on them, posing threats, letting them know about the dangers of doing drugs or telling them you’re there for them, the way you do it matters.
 First of all, it’s a chance for your children to assess what they will be telling you and what not.
 So, try not to be too strict or at least not too scary as you definitely want them to confide in you.
 Regardless of what you choose to say, make sure to let them know that you’ll be there for them, regardless of what stupid thing they might do and that they should always come to you for help.